 Radio spectrums are usually reserved for specific use, which has caused it to become a scarce asset.
 Spectrum sharing allows unused frequencies within a band to be usable by other devices.

 TV WhiteSpace (TVWS)

 White Space refers to the unused broadcasting frequencies in the wireless spectrum.
-Television networks leave gaps between channels for buffering purposes, and this space in the wireless spectrum is similar to what is used for 4G and so it can be used to deliver widespread broadband internet.
+Television networks leave gaps between channels for buffering purposes, and this space in the wireless spectrum is similar to what is used for 4G and so it can be used to deliver widespread broadband internet with spectrum sharing techniques.

 An unmanned aerial vehicle, commonly known as a drone, is an aircraft without a human pilot aboard.

 Ultra-high frequency (UHF) is the ITU designation for radio frequencies in the range between 300 MegaHertz (MHz) and 3 GigaHertz (GHz), also known as the decimetre band as the wavelengths range from 10cm to 1m.